webclinic017/barbucket/README.md

 # Barbucket
 Loading and storing historical price data of financial contracts

-## features
+## Features
-get symbols from exchanges
+* Get symbols from exchanges
-download historical data for symbols perform calculations on subset of symbols show results in dynamic table show chart of selected row in table
+* Download historical data for symbols
+* Perform calculations on subset of symbols
+* Show results in dynamic table
+* Show chart of selected row in table

-## contribution
+## Contribution
-status private
+* Status private
-for contribution prease contact me
+* For contribution prease contact me

 ## Installation
-chromedriver needed for scraping ib product listings.
+* Chromedriver needed for scraping ib product listings.
 On macOS install brew, then: brew cask install chromedriver
+* Sqlite needed for storage of data.
+On macOS install brew, then: brew install sqlite
+* Python 3.x and pipenv.
+On macOS install brew, then: brew install pipenv
+* Clone this repo to you local drive.
+Packaging of this app is not planned.
+* Within the repo, cleate the virtual environment with: pipenv shell && pipenv install

+## Usage